Home » Blog » Spell Ingredients: The Tech » 5 Tech Choices that Hold You Back

 You try one tool for a little bit, get overwhelmed by making the commitment to learn it all the way, abandon it for something new or prettier, or the latest recommendation from a friend, and rinse and repeat.
 This way, you make no progress no matter the tool you choose because you aren’t facing a potential fear of commitment, the fear of advancement, head-on.

-3. Choosing to use the wrong number of tools
+Are you choosing to use the wrong number of tools?

 This comes down to inexperience, inattention to financials, or inability to “pick one” for fear of “making a mistake” or “shoulding” on yourself in business.